3 Kinds of Information

 Graph starting at 50 and rising in increments of 4, showing the inaccurate relationship between X, Y, and Z

-Take a look at these two graphs.
-Though the numbers are exactly the same (X=75, Y=58, Z=54), the way each graph presents them makes a very different impression.
-The chart on the right implies that X is three times as great as Y, and nearly six times as great as Z. However, note that the vertical axis of that chart starts at 50, and goes up by increments of 4, making X, Y, and Z look farther apart, while the vertical axis of the chart on the left starts at 0, and rises by increments of 20, more accurately depicting the relationship between X, Y, and Z.
+Look at these two graphs.
+Though the numbers are the same (X=75, Y=58, Z=54), the way each graph presents them makes a very different impression.
+The chart on the right implies that X is three times as great as Y, and nearly six times as great as Z. However, note that the vertical axis of the chart starts at 50 and goes up by increments of 4, making X, Y, and Z look farther apart.
+On the other hand, the vertical axis of the chart on the left starts at 0, and rises by increments of 20, more accurately depicting the relationship between X, Y, and Z.

 INFORMATION TYPES

-Sometimes, when you are given an assignment, you will be required to use a specific type of source.
-The previous section discussed formats of information, which tell you what it is (a book, an article, a webpage, a blog, etc.).
+Sometimes, when given an assignment, you must use a specific source type.
+The previous section discussed formats of information, which tell you what it is (a book, article, webpage, blog, etc.).
 This section discusses types of sources and describes what kinds of sources they are.

 PRIMARY & SECONDARY

 Secondary sources review and summarize the research conducted by others.
-Articles in which the authors study and analyze past events they did not experience themselves are also considered to be secondary sources.
-Other examples of secondary sources include encyclopedia articles, biographies written by someone other than the subject, scientific literature reviews on a topic, and textbooks.
+Articles in which the authors study and analyze past events they did not experience are also considered secondary sources.
+Other secondary sources include encyclopedia articles, biographies written by someone other than the subject, scientific literature reviews, and textbooks.

 SCHOLARLY, POPULAR, & TRADE

-For college level work, you will often be required to use academic (scholarly) sources, though sometimes it might be okay to use popular sources and/or trade publications.
-While there are general characteristics that can be used to distinguish each type of source from the other (see below), it is important to remember that many sources will not match all of the characteristics of a particular source type.
-For example, Scientific American has glossy pages and color pictures, but includes scholarly articles as well as those geared toward a more general audience.
+For college-level work, you will often be required to use academic scholarly sources, though sometimes it might be okay to use popular sources or trade publications.
+While general characteristics can distinguish each source type from another (see below), it is important to remember that many sources will not match all the characteristics of a particular source type.
+For example, Scientific American has glossy pages and color pictures but includes scholarly articles and those geared toward a more general audience.
 The American Journal of Nursing is a glossy trade publication that includes both popular and scholarly articles written for those in the nursing profession.

 It is important to point out that the following table is focused primarily on articles.
-Other formats such as books, videos, and websites may also be classified as scholarly, popular, and/or trade.
+Other formats like books, videos, and websites, may be classified as scholarly, popular, or trade.
 These are just general guidelines.

 POPULAR

 Authors of popular sources can be freelance writers, journalists, staff members, and occasionally scholars.
 Their credentials are usually not provided.
 Sometimes articles written in popular sources are unsigned.
-Content in these publications is usually wide-ranging and covers many topics, although some may focus on news or current events, and others on how-to or “DIY” tips, and yet others on a limited topic, such as sports or cooking.
+Content in these publications is usually wide-ranging and covers many topics.
+However, some may focus on news or current events, others on how-to or “DIY” tips, and others on a limited topic (sports or cooking).
 The intended audience for these publications is usually nonprofessionals or the general public.
 Some are intended for a more educated readership, but still a general audience.
-Advertising for these publications is usually fairly heavy, including glossy photos and the like, and the type of advertising depends on the magazine and its intended audience.
-Their purpose is to make money, to provide general interest information to a wide audience, to entertain, to sell advertising, products, and subscriptions, or to promote a particular viewpoint.
-With regard to accountability (quality control), these typically undergo editorial review.
-Some may use unidentified sources or may give “suggested readings” list, but won’t have a formal bibliography or footnotes.
-These are usually published by commercial presses and specific interest groups.
+Advertising for these publications is fairly heavy, including glossy photos, but the type of advertising depends on the magazine and its intended audience.
+The purpose is to make money, provide general interest information to a wide audience, entertain, advertise, sell products, encourage subscriptions, or promote a particular viewpoint.
+Concerning accountability (quality control), these typically undergo editorial review.
+Some may use unidentified sources or give a “suggested readings list” but will not have a formal bibliography or footnotes.
+These works are usually published by commercial presses and specific interest groups.

 SUBSTANTIVE